List of awards and nominations received by Lady Gaga

 Lady Gaga is an American singer, songwriter and actress who has received many awards and nominations.
 She is one of the few acts to win three of the four major American entertainment awards (EGOT).
 Gaga made her debut with the album The Fame (2008), which was nominated for six Grammy Awards, and won Best Electronic/Dance Album and Best Dance Recording for "Poker Face".
 It also won a Brit Award for International Album.
 The follow-up EP, The Fame Monster (2009), included the singles "Bad Romance" and "Telephone", whose music videos won eight of their thirteen nominations at the 2010 MTV Video Music Awards (VMA)—making Gaga the most-nominated artist in VMA history for a single year and the first person to win the Video of the Year and earn multiple nominations in the same category in one single night.
 In 2011, Gaga was nominated for six Grammy Awards, and won three—Best Pop Vocal Album for The Fame Monster, and Best Female Pop Vocal Performance and Best Short Form Music Video for "Bad Romance".
 Born This Way (2011), Gaga's second studio album, accrued three Grammy nominations, including her third consecutive nomination for Album of the Year.
 The music video for the track "Born This Way" won two VMAs, including Best Female Video.
 Her third album, Artpop (2013), was nominated for a Billboard Music Award for Top Dance/Electronic Album.
 In other musical ventures, Gaga released two collaborative jazz albums with Tony Bennett, Cheek to Cheek (2014) and Love for Sale (2021), which both received the Grammy Award for Best Traditional Pop Vocal Album.

 In 2015, Gaga released a song for the documentary film, The Hunting Ground, called "Til It Happens to You".
 It won a Satellite Award for Best Original Song, and was nominated for an Academy Award and a Golden Globe Award for Best Original Song, a Grammy Award for Best Song Written for Visual Media, and a Critics' Choice Movie Award for Best Song.
 That year, she became the first artist to win the Songwriters Hall of Fame's Contemporary Icon Award for "attaining an iconic status in pop culture".
 Gaga received a Golden Globe Award for Best Actress and a nomination at the 20th Satellite Awards for her role in the fifth season of American Horror Story, entitled Hotel.
-She has earned four Primetime Emmy Award nominations for her television specials.
+She has earned five Primetime Emmy Award nominations for her television specials and songwriting.